taozh2017/BCSI/readme.md

 3.  **Bidirectional Interaction (BCI):** facilitating deep feature exchange between data streams.

 Experimental results on **LA, Pancreas-CT, and BraTS-2019** datasets demonstrate that BCSI significantly outperforms state-of-the-art methods.

+## Acknowledgements
+Our code is based on [SSL4MIS](https://github.com/HiLab-git/SSL4MIS).

+## Questions
+If you have any questions, welcome contact me at 'taozhou.dreams@gmail.com'